nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_known_issues.md

 An example of where this happens would be if a list of Medications contained 2 Medications that were prescribed by the same Practitioner,

-1. Mediaction 1, prescribed by Practitioner at Practice A
+1. Medication 1, prescribed by Practitioner at Practice A
 2. Medication 2, prescribed by Practitioner at Out of Hours service B

 2 PractitionerRole resources would be created that both relate to the same Practitioner.
-However as the MedicationRequest resource only references the Practitioner and not PractitionerRole it will be impossible to ascertain which PractitionerRole relates to which medication.
+However, as the MedicationRequest resource only references the Practitioner and not PractitionerRole it will be impossible to ascertain which PractitionerRole relates to which medication.

-As a workaround for this issue in GP Connect when providing responses to queries systems MUST only supply 1 PractitionerRole per Practitioner.
-If more than 1 should exist then the system MUST NOT supply any.
+As a workaround for this issue in GP Connect when providing responses to queries systems **MUST** only supply 1 PractitionerRole per Practitioner.
+If more than 1 should exist then the system **MUST NOT** supply any.